dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 dsp-tools start-app
 ```

-This command makes a clone of the [DSP-APp repository](https://github.com/dasch-swiss/dsp-app) into `~/.dsp-tools`.
+This command makes a clone of the [DSP-APP repository](https://github.com/dasch-swiss/dsp-app) into `~/.dsp-tools`.
 If
 it finds an existing clone there, it runs `git pull` instead.
 Then, it installs the `npm` dependencies and runs DSP-APP.
 You must keep the terminal window open as long as you work with the APP.
 Then, you can press `Ctrl` + `C` to stop DSP-APP.